cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/hosts/Host.rst

 getUtilizationHistory
 ^^^^^^^^^^^^^^^^^^^^^

-.. java:method::  double[] getUtilizationHistory()
+.. java:method::  SortedMap<Double, DoubleSummaryStatistics> getUtilizationHistory()
    :outertype: Host

-   Gets the host CPU utilization percentage history (between [0 and 1], where 1 is 100%), based on its VM utilization history.
-Each value into the returned array is the CPU utilization percentage for a time interval equal to the \ :java:ref:`Datacenter.getSchedulingInterval()`\ .
+   Gets a map containing the host CPU utilization percentage history (between [0 and 1]), based on its VM utilization history.
+Each key is a time when the data collection was performed and each value is a \ :java:ref:`DoubleSummaryStatistics`\  from where some operations over the CPU utilization entries for every VM inside the Host can be performed, such as counting, summing, averaging, etc. For instance, if you call the \ :java:ref:`DoubleSummaryStatistics.getSum()`\ , you'll get the total Host's CPU utilization for the time specified by the map key.

-   \ **The values are stored in the reverse chronological order.**\
+   There is an entry for each time multiple of the \ :java:ref:`Datacenter.getSchedulingInterval()`\ . \ **This way, it's required to set a Datacenter scheduling interval with the desired value.**\

+   In order to enable the Host to get utilization history, its VMs' utilization history must be enabled by calling enable() from the .

+   :return: a Map where keys are the data collection time and each value is a \ :java:ref:`DoubleSummaryStatistics`\  objects that provides lots of useful methods to get max, min, average, count and sum of utilization values.

+   **See also:** :java:ref:`.getUtilizationHistorySum()`

+getUtilizationHistorySum
+^^^^^^^^^^^^^^^^^^^^^^^^

+.. java:method::  SortedMap<Double, Double> getUtilizationHistorySum()
+   :outertype: Host

+   Gets a map containing the host CPU utilization percentage history (between [0 and 1]), based on its VM utilization history.
+Each key is a time when the data collection was performed and each value is the sum of all CPU utilization of the VMs running inside this Host for that time.
+This way, the value represents the total Host's CPU utilization for each time that data was collected.

+   There is an entry for each time multiple of the \ :java:ref:`Datacenter.getSchedulingInterval()`\ . \ **This way, it's required to set a Datacenter scheduling interval with the desired value.**\

-   In order to enable the Host to get utilization history, utilization history of its VMs should be enabled by calling enable() from the .
+   In order to enable the Host to get utilization history, its VMs' utilization history must be enabled by calling enable() from the .

+   :return: a Map where keys are the data collection time and each value is a \ :java:ref:`DoubleSummaryStatistics`\  objects that provides lots of useful methods to get max, min, average, count and sum of utilization values.

+   **See also:** :java:ref:`.getUtilizationHistory()`

 getUtilizationOfBw
 ^^^^^^^^^^^^^^^^^^